onsigntv/apps/samples/README.md

 # OnSign App Samples

-List of Apps depicted with screenshots.
+List of Apps represented by screenshots.
 Choose one and check their sample code clicking on the link below the preview.

 ## Apps